tomkadwill/tomkadwill.github.io/_posts/2019-05-27-glitch-backend-node-api.markdown

   "engines": {
 ```

 Normally you would have to run a command to install the new dependencies, after updating `package.json`.
-However, Glitch handles this automatically.
+However, Glitch handles this for you.
 It will automatically save the file and install the new packages.

 With the test packages installed we need to add a test script so that we can run mocha.
 Add the following line under the start script in `package.json`.